Remod-org/Teleportication/README.md

 ### Status

-  1. CoolDown is not yet working
+  1. Economics is a pending feature (for bypassing CoolDown, etc.)
-  2. Economics is a pending feature (for bypassing CoolDown, etc.)
+  2. VIP Settings pending
   3. Various things may not be working, but this is being released for testing.